GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/singleFracCompression/Example.rst

 Here, we load the mesh with ``VTKMesh`` (see :ref:`ImportingExternalMesh`).
-The syntax to import external meshes is simple: in the XML file, the mesh file ``crackInPlane_benchmark.vtu`` is included with its relative or absolute path to the location of the GEOSX XML file and a user-specified label (here ``CubeHex``) is given to the mesh object.
+The syntax to import external meshes is simple: in the XML file, the mesh file ``crackInPlane_benchmark.vtu`` is included with its relative or absolute path to the location of the GEOS XML file and a user-specified label (here ``CubeHex``) is given to the mesh object.
 This unstructured mesh contains quadrilaterals elements and interface elements.
 Refinement is performed to conform with the fracture geometry specified in the ``Geometry`` section.

 .. literalinclude:: ../../../../../../../inputFiles/lagrangianContactMechanics/ContactMechanics_SingleFracCompression_benchmark.xml